andre-wells/andre-wells/README.md

 ## About Me

-I've been engineering software since 2009, starting out in the Oil and Gas industry with the bulk of my experiance in the Legal industry.
+I've been engineering software since 2009, starting out in the Oil and Gas industry with the bulk of my experience in the Legal industry.
 In 2015 I became the project leader of a product that generates and automates court documents, manages tasks and limitation dates and integrates into various legal practice management suites.

 I am the technical lead; architecting solutions and coordinating development efforts with other team members.
 I manage four software developers (two of them seniors) and one tester which involves
 - Planning and estimations